DavidRR-F/homelab-airflow-dags/README.md

 The Dockerfile is built upon the official Apache Airflow image version 2.7.1.
 It customizes the base image by adding the following:

-1. Google Chrome Installation:
+1. Firefox Installation:

-- It first retrieves Google's signing key and adds it to the list of trusted keys.
+- It first retrieves Firefox's signing key and adds it to the list of trusted keys.
-- Then, it adds Google's official repository to the APT sources list.
+- Then, it adds Firefox's official repository to the APT sources list.
-- After updating the package database with apt-get update, it installs the stable version of Google Chrome.
+- After updating the package database with apt-get update, it installs the stable version of Firefox with the geckodriver.
 - As a cleanup step, it removes unnecessary files and directories related to package lists and the installation process.

 2. Additional Python Dependencies: